Mono Channel Conversion Switch: How It Works and Why It Matters

 - Bass → DAW Right output → Summing Right input

-- Mono Switch ON → both signals routed to the center
+- Mono Switch ON → both signals routed to center

 Result: Two mono sources use only two outputs, both perfectly centered.
-The two saved outputs are now available for another stereo stem — such as a drums bus, vocal bus, or FX return.
+The two saved outputs are now free for another stereo source — such as a drum bus, vocal bus, or FX return.

 Stereo vs. Mono Switch – How It Works